 Why bother if it’s my company, and I don’t plan to leave?

 Some founders think of the company as an extension of themselves and cannot fathom why they would need to undertake succession planning.
-They think that they and the company are one, and they “plan to run the company for as long as it’s fun.”
-Apparently, these founders don’t understand that the company is a separate legal entity with its own ABN, and as shareholders/directors they are responsible for acting in good faith and doing what’s in the best interest of the company.
-None of us knows how long we’re going to live, or when the trials and tribulations of running a company are no longer “fun”, so planning for “life after the founder” is definitely in the best interest of the company.
+They think that they and the company are one.
+And they “plan to run the company for as long as it’s fun.”
+Apparently, these founders don’t understand that the company is a separate legal entity with its own ABN.
+As shareholders/directors they are responsible for acting in good faith and doing what’s in the best interest of the company.
+None of us knows how long we’re going to live.
+Or when the trials and tribulations of running a company are no longer “fun”.
+So planning for “life after the founder” is definitely in the best interest of the company.

 Unlike large corporations with people, products, systems, and sales momentum, entrepreneurial companies are often dependent on the founder for vision, products, sales, and leadership.
-If something happens to him or her, the company can suffer a fatal blow.
-A succession plan enables the company to continue running, and mitigates the risk of a CEO being its “single point of failure”.
+If something happens to them, the company can suffer a fatal blow.
+A succession plan enables the company to continue running.
+And mitigates the risk of a CEO being its “single point of failure”.

 Founders may worry that developing a succession plan signals they are concerned about their mortality and would rather be “positive.”
 But just as writing a will to protect your partner and children does not move forward the date of your death, neither does succession planning signal that your “use by date” is fast approaching.
 In fact, it demonstrates the exact opposite – that you recognise the importance of being proactive and planning for your company’s inevitable transitions – before it’s too late.